Inside: Make this easy DIY neon slime for kids with contact lens solution, acrylic paint, baking soda and glue!

 Can you believe how simple this slime recipe is?!

-It’s probably one of my favorites for a standard slime, because it’s not sticky at all!
+It’s probably one of my favorites for a standard slime because it’s not sticky at all!

 When my boys were playing with it, they kept telling me how cool it was because it didn’t stick to their hands and it was still super stretchy!

-If you’re wondering if this slime is glow in the dark the answer is technically yes, but it doesn’t work too well.
-The acrylic paint we used said it was a glow paint, but it’s really way too subtle to call glow in the dark.
-I’m working on an insanely bright glow in the dark slime recipe now, so stay tuned!
+If you’re wondering if this slime glows in the dark the answer is technically yes, but it doesn’t work too well.
+The acrylic paint we used said it was glowing paint, but it’s really way too subtle to call glow in the dark.

 We played with this slime for a while separately, then we mixed them together to make the neon orange slime you see in the pictures.